You Don’t Have to Work at a Tech Company to Work in Tech

 Devon Ko does front-end and back-end development at 3D for Designers, an education company that teaches designers how to use 3D visual effects and animation.
 Her work as a developer supports the company’s online magazine on the craft and culture of 3D art, and course platform.
 Ko got into tech for a decidedly un-techie reason: “When I was 11-years-old I wanted to make a website about Buffy the Vampire Slayer, so I started teaching myself web design.
 I spent the next four years learning how to code using online resources, then started my first company at 15.”
 Ko figured out that she had a head for business—in fact, she says she was “kind of cutthroat” and “would call up [her] competitors with phony projects to reveal their rates, then undercut them!”
 She moved into the tech world, working as an early member of the Dropbox product design team, the lead designer both at Codecademy and Treehouse, and then a front end developer at a web development agency.

 But since leaving the tech world for education, Ko says she feels “1000 percent safer and more productive doing the work I love.
 I get the opportunity to work with a diverse group of people and evade the constant distraction of workplace sexism and harassment that dominates Silicon Valley.”
-Ko’s not alone—Silicon Valley’s culture is awful (we did an entire podcast episode about it).
+Ko’s not alone—Silicon Valley’s culture is awful.
 In fact, “a lot of us leave the industry too soon for these reasons, and I want a better future for women-identifying technologists.
 But the ubiquitous demand for tech skills gives me hope—now, more than ever, there are options for women to leverage a passion for technology in environments where they don’t have to be a minority.”
 Now there’s a mission we can get behind.

 If you’re looking for your own tech job outside the tech world, Ko says to look for companies “that wouldn’t be able to survive without a successful online presence.”
 She suggests media, since “they can’t afford to sit still in an ever-changing landscape [and] hiring technical talent is how they facilitate constant adaptation.”
 And, don’t forget that “anybody who sells anything online is a prospect!
 From vintage retailers on Etsy to monthly beauty box subscriptions, technology is the engine that drives it all,” she says.